telefonicaid/fiware-orion/doc/manuals/admin/install.md

 Sometimes the above commands fails due to yum cache.
 In that case, run `yum clean all` and try again.

-If you are upgrading using the RPM file, then first download the new package from the [FIWARE Files area](https://forge.fiware.org/frs/?group_id=7).
-Look for the "DATA-OrionContextBroker" entry.
+If you are upgrading using the RPM file, then first download the new package from the [FIWARE yum repository](http://nexus.lab.fiware.org/service/rest/repository/browse/el/7/x86_64/).
+Choose variant of package to install (nightly or release).

 Then upgrade the package using the rpm command (as root):